 I tried to use the mock contexts that the Android testing framework provides, but ran into the following problems:

-• Apparently the framework does not provide any support for renaming the default preferences file
+, but testing dialogs did not work there. - Apparently the framework does not provide any support for renaming the default preferences file

 Using that pattern I found a way to configure my database adapter with different database file names for the live app and the test drive.